Xiaoyin96/Checker_Game/README.md

 If you try to jump an opponent's `Piece`, it is essential that the `Piece` is valid, that you are jumping an diagonally adjacent piece of your opponent, and that you are landing on an unoccupied location.
 It's also worth noting that if you are jumping, it's possible to jump more than one `Piece` in a sequence.
 It is therefore allowable to call `Game.movePieceTo()` more than once (for your same `Piece`) in a single turn.

-### Testing your solution

-During testing, your checker-bot will be playing against another instance of your own `Player`.
-If you like, you can create a second checker-bot that utilizes a different strategy and test against that.
-This approach may help you optimize your move decision algorithm.

-### Getting help

-Come to office hours.
-Ask questions on Slidespace.io.
-Talk to your TA.
-Come to a Dojo.

-## Submitting your work - Due March 15, 11:15pm (PST)

-As usual, you must do your own work (well, you and your partner's work), and you cannot use code or libraries provided by anyone else, so no peeking on stackoverflow.
-However, you MAY use any of the standard C++ (STL) libraries, like vectors, lists, maps, and so on.
-You may of course discuss your solution with other students, TA, teachers, Uber drivers, baristas, bartenders, athletes, librarians, aliens, family pets, house plants, or other-worldly spirits.
-Do **NOT** under any circumstances take code (or code fragments) from anyone or anywhere.

-Vlad-the-compiler is eagerly awaiting a chance to meet your checker-bot in person.

-> NOTE: Don't forget to fill out your students.json file with your name and your partner's name (if you worked with one).
-Also -- make sure to submit your work to github and gradescope as usual.

-### Grading

-Grading will follow the usual process.
-Vlad-the-compiler will make and run your solution, and do validation:

-1. Your solution must compile (using make) and run without crashing - 40pts
-2. Your solution always chooses a valid piece and a valid move/jump destination - 30pts
-3. Your solution doesn't violate the rules of the game, such as the move/jump rule - 20pts
-4. Your solution attempts to optimize the piece/destination phase to make a "better" choice amongst alternatives - 10pts

-> NOTE: We have included a makefile for you mac/unix users.
-This can help you ensure you code works outside the IDE.

-### Winning Checker-Bot
-All the checker-bots will be automatically entered into our 3rd Annual Checker-bot Tournament.
-The tournament will follow the normal single-elimination (brackets) process against all the other student submissions.
-Each match will be conducted on a best-out-of-5 series.
-The student who submits the winning checker-bot will win the coveted, "Ultimate Nerd" award (with a $10 amazon gift card).
-Their name shall be enscribed on the wall of "Moderately-embarrassed" winners for future generations to gaze upon with bewilderment.

-### The Obnoxiously Clever Award
-After reviewing the student submissions, your judging panel will discuss the most interesting, promising, and downright evil solutions we find.
-If (and only if) a submission is determined to be more cleverer than all the others, we will (optionally) award the "Kermit-the-Frog" award for late-night hacking (also with a $10 amazon gift card). **NOTE**: Kermit holds a PhD in CS, and is not easily impressed.